-The Windows Forms ReportViewer control is a composite of standard Windows Forms controls.
+The Windows Forms Report Viewer control requires an implementation as a composite of standard Windows Forms controls.

-When using Windows Forms ReportViewer on a machine with Windows Vista and later operating system and DPI scale factor higher than 96, the form content (labels, buttons, rendered report image, etc.) might be rendered fuzzy, pixelated and with other visual artifacts.
-This is because the application in which you are using the Windows Forms Report Viewer is not declared as DPI aware.
-The recommended approach for declaring an application as DPI aware is adding a dpiAware element to its application manifest, as shown below:
+When using Windows Forms Report Viewer on a machine with the Windows Vista (and later) operating system, and with a DPI scale factor higher than 96, the form content (labels, buttons, rendered report image, and so on) may render fuzzy, pixelated, or other types of visual artifacts.
+The reason for this behavior is that the application in which you are using the Windows Forms Report Viewer is not declared as DPI-aware.

 <assembly xmlns="urn:schemas-microsoft-com:asm.v1" manifestVersion="1.0" xmlns:asmv3="urn:schemas-microsoft-com:asm.v3" > <asmv3:application> <asmv3:windowsSettings xmlns="http://schemas.microsoft.com/SMI/2005/WindowsSettings"> <dpiAware>True</dpiAware> </asmv3:windowsSettings> </asmv3:application> </assembly>

-|Mouse or key event||Action||Action with applied CTRL modifier|
+|Mouse or key event||Action||Action with the applied CTRL modifier|

-|Up||Scrolls the view one row up||n/a|
+|Up||Scrolls the view one row up.||n/a|

-|Down||Scrolls the view one row down||n/a|
+|Down||Scrolls the view one row down.||n/a|

-|Left||Scrolls the view one row left||n/a|
+|Left||Scrolls the view one row left.||n/a|

-|Right||Scrolls the view one row right||n/a|
+|Right||Scrolls the view one row right.||n/a|

-|Page up||Scrolls the view up||Scrolls the view to top of the current page and then to the previous page|
+|Page up||Scrolls the view up.||Scrolls the view to the top of the current page and then to the previous page.|

-|Page down||Scrolls the view down||Scrolls the view to bottom of the current page and then to the next page|
+|Page down||Scrolls the view down.||Scrolls the view to the bottom of the current page and then to the next page.|

-|Home||Scrolls the view left||Scrolls the view to the previous page|
+|Home||Scrolls the view to the left.||Scrolls the view to the previous page.|

-|End||Scrolls the view right||Scrolls the view to the next page|
+|End||Scrolls the view to the right.||Scrolls the view to the next page.|

-|+ (Plus)||n/a||Zooms in|
+|+ (Plus)||n/a||Zooms in.|

-|- (Minus)||n/a||Zooms out|
+|- (Minus)||n/a||Zooms out.|

-|F||n/a||Opens the search dialog|
+|F||n/a||Opens the Search dialog.|